Selah Season | Purpose Life Church

 Reentry and Celebration

-In conjunction with the Lead Pastors, discern what reentry looks like.
+In conjunction with your Selah Facilitator or pastoral leadership, discern what reentry looks like.
 Meet, share your journey, and celebrate the completion of this sacred pause.

 What is expected of you